rwilliams/jrubywiki/SuccessStories.md

 Be careful with threadsafe mode, especially if you are using a large number of third-party gems.
 Many gem authors do not code their gems with thread safety in mind.
 JRuby is raising awareness, however.

+Mongoid 3 will leak file descriptors on tomcat-based deployments.
+This is because [Mongoid 3 stores sessions as a thread local](https://github.com/mongoid/mongoid/issues/2369).
+You can work around this by running in non-threadsafe mode and patching Mongoid to [store sessions as a global variable](https://github.com/tolsen/mongoid/commit/cec363b2bd74c1b6fed0ce4419a3cecc50e9ac94).

 ### Project Metrics
 1.4M hits / day.
 105K users.